 Khaosai Galaxy TKO12 Kenji Matsumura, 1989

-Galaxy vs. Matsumura II wasn’t Khaosai’s first rodeo, as long as “rodeo” means marching into an opponent’s territory to defend a title.
+Khaosai Galaxy’s rematch with Kenji Matsumura wasn’t the latter’s first time marching into an opponent’s territory to defend a title.
 It wasn’t his second or third either.
-Khaosai Galaxy retained his World Boxing Association junior bantamweight belt by stopping Elly Pical in Indonesia and Chang-Ho Choi in South Korea, and he’d already gotten a decision over Kenji Matsumura in Japan.
+Khaosai Galaxy retained his WBA junior bantamweight belt by stopping Elly Pical in Indonesia and Chang-Ho Choi in South Korea, and he’d already gotten a decision over Kenji Matsumura in Japan.

-Once more, the solid block of southpaw granite sometimes referred to as “Khaosai Galaxy” plowed through Matsumura, only this time he made the 12th defense of his belt, putting the challenger down hard in the 3rd and 8th rounds with left hands.
-Galaxy actually had to fend off a stern attack from Matsumura in round 2 and in spots as the fight progressed, but a pair of left hands ended the discussion just four seconds before the final bell.
+Once more Galaxy plowed through Matsumura, only this time he made the 12th defense of his belt, putting the challenger down hard in the 3rd and 8th rounds with left hands.
+Galaxy actually had to fend off a stern attack from Matsumura in round 2 and in spots as the fight progressed, but a pair of lefts ended the discussion just four seconds before the final bell.
 Galaxy hadn’t lost in over eight years, and he had seven more defenses in him before retiring in 1992.

 Lennox Lewis TKO2 Donovan Ruddock, 1992

-The future heavyweight champion Lewis had a bit of Halloween experience coming into this test against 2-to-1 favorite Donovan “Razor” Ruddock: Lewis earned a TKO in six rounds over Jean-Maurice Chanet in 1990.
-Lewis wasted little time in jumping on Ruddock, who for some reason probed with jabs at the usually-defensive taller man in this WBC eliminator.
+Future heavyweight champion Lennox Lewis, a 2-to-1 favorite, wasted little time in jumping on Donovan “Razor” Ruddock, who for some reason probed with jabs at the usually-defensive taller man in this WBC eliminator.
 As the late Pat Putnam put it for Sports Illustrated, “Perhaps because it was Halloween, the 6’3″, 231-pound Ruddock, a slugger, came out disguised as a boxer.”

 A right hand nearing the end of round 1 replaced Ruddock’s shoe soles with banana peels, but the bell rang seconds later.
-This younger, less-coordinated version of Lennox Lewis caught and dropped Ruddock once more not long into the 2nd round, and finally ended the fight with a mid-combination throw away jab that landed just right on Ruddock’s jaw.
-A few months later, the World Boxing Council belt would be transferred to Lewis when Bowe elected to literally trash the trinket.
+This younger, less-coordinated version of Lennox Lewis caught and dropped Ruddock once more not long into the 2nd round, and finally ended the fight with a mid-combination jab that landed just right on Ruddock’s jaw.
+A few months later, the WBC belt would be transferred to Lewis when Bowe elected to literally trash the trinket.

 Naseem Hamed UD12 Wayne McCullough, 1998

-Promising to knock out an iron-chinned and strong-willed opponent early in a fight may not be the best idea.
-At least not when your antics all but obligate you to provide a big finish.
-A 5-to-1 favorite, “Prince” Naseem entered the Convention Center in Atlantic City to a fog machine, a fiery church organ and mannequins, doing his best to overshadow his introduction to bloodshed on American soil against Kevin Kelley the previous year.
+Promising to knock out an iron-chinned and strong-willed opponent early in a fight may not be the best idea, but “Prince” Naseem Hamed always seemed full of bad ones.
+A 5-to-1 favorite, Hamed entered the Convention Center in Atlantic City to a fog machine, a fiery church organ and mannequins, doing his best to overshadow his introduction to bloodshed on American soil against Kevin Kelley the previous year.

 Yonnhy Perez UD12 Joseph Agbeko, 2009

-This one is likely still fresh in the minds of many of the hardcore fans, but it was fun enough to revisit here.
-The Don King-promoted card was the first ever fight show held at the Treasure Island Casino in Las Vegas, and the first time King was involved in a Vegas show in four years.
-King even said before the bout, in his usual faux eloquent style, “Nevada is going with instant replay tomorrow for these fights, under the circumstances that a referee misses a call.”
+This first encounter between Yonnhy Pérez and Joseph Agbeko landed on a Don King-promoted card that was the first ever fight show held at the Treasure Island Casino in Las Vegas.
+It was also the first time King was involved in a Vegas show in four years.
+King even said before the bout, in his usual faux-eloquent style, “Nevada is going with instant replay tomorrow for these fights, under the circumstances that a referee misses a call.”

-As boxing would have it, the biggest moment in Perez vs. Agbeko I came in round 10, when Perez clanged heads with Agbeko, and as Agbeko turned to complain, a hook put him down.
+As boxing would have it, the biggest moment came in round 10, when Perez clanged heads with Agbeko, and as the latter turned to complain, a hook put him down.
 Referee Robert Byrd said afterward that he couldn’t be sure if the knockdown was from a punch or a headbutt, so he ruled a legitimate knockdown — without using any instant replay.
 It was a lively, if tactical fight otherwise, with Perez using an educated jab to control much of the pace in his favor, but Agbeko wasn’t without his moments.
 The IBF bantamweight strap changed hands, but Agbeko would reclaim it a year later against a somewhat faded-looking Perez.